KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/perform-cross-chain-atomic-swaps-using-atomicdex-mobile.md

 ::: tip

-AtomicDEX Mobile is in beta-testing phase.
+AtomicDEX Mobile is still in a beta-testing phase.
 Do not use large funds for testing.

-Use RICK & MORTY test coins for swaps first to get experience on how the software works.
+Use RICK & MORTY test coins for swaps first to gain experience.

 You can obtain coins for testing from the coins' faucets.